-Cr Watson is married with four children, three boys and one girl, and has lived in Balwyn North since 1999.
+Cr Watson is married with four children and has lived in Balwyn North for more than 20 years.

 - Citizen and Young Citizen of the Year Advisory Group

 External Advisory Committees

 - Boroondara Arts Advisory Committee

 External management committees

 - Life Member of the Greythorn Park Tennis Club